Dental aerosol: Composition

 These dental aerosols are bioaerosols which may be contaminated with bacteria, fungi, and viruses from the oral cavity, skin, and the water used in dental units.
 Dental aerosols also have micro-particles from dental burs, and silica particles which are one of the components of dental filling materials like dental composite.
 Depending upon the procedure and site, the aerosol composition may change from patient to patient.
 Apart from microorganisms, these aerosols may consist of particles from saliva, gingival crevicular fluid, blood, dental plaque, calculus, tooth debris, oronasal secretions, oil from dental handpieces, and micro-particles from grinding of the teeth and dental materials.
 They may also consist of abrasive particles that are expelled during air abrasion and polishing methods.

 Size

-Dental aerosols contain a wide range of particles with the majority being less than 50 µm.
-The smaller particles with size between 0.5 µm -10 µm are more likely to be inhaled and have the potential to transmit the infections.
-Smaller particles ar elikely to remain suspended for longer periods of time, and may travel further from the source.
+Dental aerosols contain a wide range of particles with the majority being less than 50 μm.
+The smaller particles with size between 0.5 and 10 μm are more likely to be inhaled and have the potential to transmit infection.
+Smaller particles are likely to remain suspended for longer periods of time, and may travel further from the source.
 Settling time of particles is described by Stokes' law in part as a function of their aerodynamic diameter.